scottbennettislandtravel-star/aws-cloud-practitioner-portfolio/05 VPC Architecture/README.md

 - S3 access from private subnet is enabled without exposing resources to the public internet
 - Architecture follows best practices for network isolation

+[In this project, I implemented both public and private subnets to control how resources are exposed to the internet]

+### Public Subnet
+A public subnet is designed for resources that need to be accessible from the internet.

+This is achieved by:
+- Associating the subnet with a route table that includes a route to an Internet Gateway (0.0.0.0/0 → IGW)
+- Assigning public IP addresses to resources

+In this project, the EC2 instance was placed in the public subnet, allowing secure SSH access from the internet.

+---

+### 🔒 Private Subnet
+A private subnet is used for resources that should not be directly accessible from the internet.

+This is achieved by:
+- Not associating the subnet with a route to the Internet Gateway
+- Keeping resources isolated within the VPC

+In this project, the private subnet was configured to access AWS services (such as S3) using a VPC Gateway Endpoint, without requiring internet access.

+---

+### ⚖️ Key Concept
+Public and private subnets control **network access**, not permissions.

+- Subnets determine whether a resource can be reached from the internet
+- Permissions (read, write, delete) are controlled separately using IAM roles and security groups

+---

+### 🧠 Why This Matters
+Separating resources into public and private subnets improves security by:

+- Reducing the attack surface (only necessary resources are exposed)
+- Protecting sensitive components (e.g. databases, internal services)
+- Enabling controlled communication between services

+This architecture reflects real-world cloud design principles used in production environments.
 ## Evidence

 ### VPC Configuration